bhargavvarmasagi/GDP-Team04/README.md

 - Still refining details for Prototype demos, and Spring 2025 plans.
 - Ongoing research to ensure accuracy and completeness before final submission.

+Proposed prototypes have been added to the Design Contents page :- (11/13/2024)<br>
+The proposed prototypes for our Maryville Grocery Delivery App have been added to the design section of the Software Requirements Specification document.The layout was improved to include these additional elements.
+Increased clarity regarding data handling procedures and system performance.<br>